-This network of nominators are experts in different regions, disciplines and areas of cultural practice, including people from ECF’s network as well as new contacts beyond ECF’s own spheres.
-Each nominator is invited to make one proposal.
+Each nominator was invited to make one proposal.
 ECF staff then researched and assembled portfolios of the nominees which were sent to the Jury in advance of the Jury meeting in November.
 The Jury select three laureates.

 2017 Award Jury

 An international, interdisciplinary Jury , chaired by ECF Director Katherine Watson, will convene in November to select next year’s laureates.